jasonatran/RIOT/examples/wyliodrin_txrx/README.md

 full shell, but I coded it within the shell so Wyliodrin can explore the code space faster.
 For an exercise, all of the programming can be done within main.c.
-Essentially, you would move everything written in wyliodrin.c into main.c without the shell.
+Essentially, you would move everything written in wyliodrin.c into main.c and not execute the shell but rather call wyliodrin_tx() and wyliodrin_rx() directly with the proper input arguments.

----preserved from the gnrc_networking example---
+---below is the readme preserved from the gnrc_networking example---

 # gnrc_networking example